Canvas: Drying, Storage, and Recovering from Mildew

 The Correct Conditions

 Natural canvas stores well under conditions that would seem obvious but are regularly ignored: dry, well-ventilated, away from direct light, and free from compression.
-The single most damaging storage practice for canvas is compression in a sealed container — the moisture that canvas naturally contains in equilibrium with ambient air cannot escape, the temperature in a sealed bag or locker rises and falls with the seasons, and the conditions inside migrate steadily toward the fungal growth range.
+The single most damaging storage practice for canvas is compression in a sealed container — the moisture that canvas naturally holds in equilibrium with ambient air cannot escape, the temperature in a sealed bag or locker rises and falls with the seasons, and the conditions inside migrate steadily toward the fungal growth range.

 A breathable canvas bag, loosely packed, in a ventilated locker is the minimum standard.
 A slatted shelf or loose stacking in an airy space is better.
 The worst storage is a sealed synthetic bag in a warm, poorly ventilated locker — which is, of course, exactly how most sails are stored on most boats.

 If the boat lives on a mooring or in a marina without regular use, open the sail locker periodically.
-Lift the sails, shake them out, check for moisture, refold them with the fold lines in different positions, and repack loosely.
+Lift the sails, shake them out, check for moisture, refold with the fold lines in different positions, and repack loosely.
 Fifteen minutes every few weeks during a lay-up prevents the slow accumulation of moisture and fungal activity that produces the unpleasant discoveries of spring commissioning.

 Folding

 Fold lines in canvas are stress points and moisture traps simultaneously.
 Canvas folded the same way every storage period develops permanent crease lines that weaken the weave and provide persistent damp micro-environments along the crease.
-Vary the fold points between storage periods — a sail that was last stored with its folds running one way should be refolded differently for the next storage.
+Vary the fold points between storage periods.
+A sail that was last stored with its folds running one way should be refolded differently for the next storage.
 This distributes wear and prevents permanent crease damage.

 For seasonal storage, rolling is better than folding for sails and large canvas pieces that can accommodate it.
 A rolled sail has no sharp fold lines, distributes any internal moisture more evenly, and can be stored in a breathable canvas tube or loosely wrapped rather than compressed in a bag.
 Wrap the roll in breathable cloth — a cotton or linen wrapper, not plastic — that absorbs minor moisture fluctuations and allows vapour to escape.